WasamiKirua/PromptLab/README.md

 static/images_generated/ # Generated outputs
 ```

-## What to Add Next (ideas)

-- Template editor UI with validation + schema hints
-- Gallery filters and tags
-- Batch generation for multiple templates
-- History of generated images with prompt metadata
-- Rate limiting and job queue for large batches
-- Export/share functionality for generated images

 ## Notes

 - The UI is designed for fast iteration on prompts and templates.
 - NanoBanana routes are intended for JSON-template based generation.
 - The app expects preview images to exist in `static/images/` for gallery cards.

----

-If you want, I can also add screenshots and a short GIF walkthrough.